apache/trafficserver/doc/admin-guide/files/storage.config.en.rst

 operating systems have stronger requirements - see the following examples for more information.

-As with standard ``records.config`` integers, human readable prefixes are also supported.
+As with standard ``records.yaml`` integers, human readable prefixes are also supported.
 They include

    - ``K`` Kilobytes (1024 bytes)